-Singapore Dollar to New Taiwan Dollar - Convert Compare Save
+Singapore Dollar - New Taiwan Dollar Forecasting

-Singapore Dollar (SGD) outlook
+Singapore Dollar (SGD)

 The benchmark Taiwan dollar exchange rate, USD/TWD, has done little over the past 8 months; it continues to range between 30.5 and 31.
 The Taiwan dollar is worth 6 percent less against the greenback than its 2018 high.